Govt. Tourism License 3195/080/81

 Animals’ survivability in different extreme conditions comes with mutation and strategic moves, which are also part of the natural cycle.
 Most animals and birds descend to lower altitudes to escape the cold conditions.
 During the arrival of summer, they ascend to higher altitudes to adapt to colder regions again.
 The animals that can survive such extreme cold still live there, hibernating.

 The wildlife seen across the Everest Region is already rare; some of them are even listed as endangered animals or species about to become extinct.
-It comes with the different factors which are the cause of these conditions.
+This comes with the different factors which are the cause of these conditions.
 The wildlife and the ecosystem of biodiversity are very diverse there, and they need to be preserved before they become just the banner of books and museums.
 The main reason for this is over-tourism and the effects of climate change.
 The region itself is the only place where some of these species survive and can adapt for their survival.
-So, the conservation of the reason itself plays a big role in preserving these species.
+So, the conservation of the region itself plays a big role in preserving these species.

-The major factor in climate change should be the insight matter of the world.
+The major factor in climate change should be the immediate matter of the world.
 The mountain peaks of the Himalayas, which were covered in snow all year, are slowly losing their features and turning into black hills.
 This means the ecosystem and environment around them are also losing features, increasing the difficulty of wildlife survival.

 So, again, we need to consider strict rules and regulations for visitors, and local communities should be aware of the hunting of animals and birds to preserve them.
 Regarding climate change, people worldwide must make equal efforts to prevent such diverse natural biodiversity from going extinct.